ThatHackerDudeFromCyberspace/crafti/README.md

 </table>
 <!-- readme: contributors -end -->

-Textures from PureBDcraft ResourcePack by https://bdcraft.net, more info available in the [wiki](../../wiki/Crafti-textures)
+Textures from PureBDcraft resource packs by https://bdcraft.net, more info available in the [wiki](../../wiki/Crafti-textures)

 Development
 -----------